Achievable logoAchievable logo

 (spoiler)

-Now we need to go from g to kg, what the question wants us to finish with.
+Now we need to go from g to kg, which is what the question asks for.

 Unit conversions by T-chart (dimensional analysis)

-This section is a different method for doing unit conversions.
-So, you can feel free to pick whichever method is easier and makes more sense for you.
+This section shows a different method for unit conversions.
+Use whichever method feels clearer to you.

 How many of our first unit do we have?
 1 of our 2nd unit 1 of our 3rd unit